testfairy/docs/docs/04_iOS_SDK/01_Integrating_iOS_SDK.md

 * Record screen video and other metrics.
 * Understand user flow, using checkpoints.
 * Grab NSLogs from client and report to server.
-* Automatically update if a new build is available (Ad Hoc only.)
+* Automatically update if a new build is available.

 ## Add the SDK